Gabriella Hall

-Gabriella Hall (born Laura Rosa Saldivar November 11, 1966) is a model and actress from Los Angeles best known for her appearances in Cinemax TV shows and movies such as Erotic Confessions and Beverly Hills Bordello.
-To date, she has appeared in over 58 TV shows and movies.
+Gabriella Hall (born Laura Rosa Saldivar November 11, 1966) is a model and former softcore pornography actress from Los Angeles best known for her appearances in Cinemax TV shows and movies such as Erotic Confessions and Beverly Hills Bordello.
+She appeared in 62 TV shows, movies and direct-to-video productions.
 She has posed for Playboy magazine and appeared in one of their videos, Playboy: Girls of the Internet (as Gabriella Skye).

 Biography

-Hall was born in Los Angeles but grew up on the beaches of Northern California.
-She auditioned for fashion print work on a whim as a way to pay for veterinarian school.
+Hall was born in Los Angeles but grew up in Northern California.
+She auditioned for fashion print work as a way to pay for veterinarian school.
 Her fashion print work led to runway modeling in Europe before she returned to California.